 Because class is in session.
 Students are on campus.
 You’ll get the full experience of the campus visit if you go in the spring.

 If you wait till the summer, then you can certainly still benefit from seeing the school and its environs.
 You’ll get a taste for the type of neighborhood the school is in and possibly experience some of the community in which you might live, if you were to go there.
 You’ll certainly meet some students, since there’s always some around no matter when you visit.
 But their numbers will be limited.
 Most bschool students are off on their merry adventures of summer internships in the, er, summer.
 They’re not at school.
-(The exception is Columbia, BTW, which has their J-Term cohort on campus in the summer.)
+(The main exception being Columbia, which has their J-Term cohort on campus in the summer.)

 No students on campus means no classes in session.
 The biggest advantage of going to a school is to actually experience what it’s like to be a student in that program.
 You won’t be able to sit in on a class, and so you’d be cheating yourself of a key #1 reason to go to all that trouble of getting on a plane and everything.

 It’s not mandatory to visit the schools.
 It’s not like the GMAT, where you can’t submit an app if you didn’t make it to campus.
 And, this year, with the coronavirus, there’s good reason to hold back on non-essential travel.

 Pretty much every school tells you that you’re welcome to come to campus.